 So, I would say come in with a list of questions.
 Any paperwork if the person has been charged would be helpful so we can see what they were booked for.

 Then obviously, I'm going to ask you a bunch of questions about your case and the circumstances of your case.

 Of course, everything will be protected by the attorney-client privilege even if you decide not to hire me as your criminal defense attorney.

-Once we go ack and forth and talk about the case, then we'll really have an idea of how strong the case is and whether or not the prosecutors can actually prove the case against you.
+Once we go back and forth and talk about the case, then we'll have an idea of how strong the case is and whether or not the prosecutors can prove the case against you.

-It's important to decide whether or not the prosecutors can prove the case against you.
+It's essential to decide whether or not the prosecutors can prove the case against you.
 Because right from the beginning, you want to know: